tgstation/tgstation/README.txt

 isn't in the Secret rotation by default as it's just not very fun.

 You'll also want to edit admins.txt to remove the default admins and add your own.
-Host is the highest level of access, and the other recommended admin levels for now are Coder (a little below host) and Moderator.
+"Game Master" is the highest level of access, and the other recommended admin levels for now are "Game Admin" (a little below host) and "Moderator".
 The format is

 byondkey - Rank